LevinHornischer/DualityTheory/README.md

 # Assessment

 There will be a written exam in the last session, which determines your final grade.
-I plan to provide a practice exam further into the course.
+An example exam is found here: [`example-exam.pdf`](example-exam.pdf).

 (In the previous year, the assessment was via an essay.
 Should you want to take a look at the potential essay topics back then, you can go [here](topics.md).)